mitchelljohnson3/eggwiki/README.md

 ![](screenshot.png)

-# An Otter Wiki
+# An Egg Wiki

+An Egg Wiki is a simple fork of An Otter Wiki.

-An Otter Wiki is Python-based software for collaborative content management, called a [wiki](https://en.wikipedia.org/wiki/Wiki).
+An Egg Wiki is Python-based software for collaborative content management, called a [wiki](https://en.wikipedia.org/wiki/Wiki).
 The content is stored in a git repository, which keeps track of all changes.
 [Markdown](https://daringfireball.net/projects/markdown) is used as